The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Hot wok, then oil: Get the wok smoking before you add the oil.
 Adding oil to a cold wok means the chicken sticks.
 Add oil only after the wok is already hot, swirl to coat, and immediately add the chicken.

 Sauce variety: The base sauce takes well to small tweaks.
 A teaspoon of rice vinegar adds brightness.
 A few drops of chili oil add heat.
-A small amount of fresh orange zest with sesame seeds turns it into something closer to orange chicken — without the sugar-bomb coating.
+A small amount of fresh orange zest with sesame seeds turns it into something closer to orange chicken, without the sugar-bomb coating.

-📦Keto Chicken Stir-Fry Storage & Serving Suggestions
+Keto Chicken Stir-Fry Storage and Serving Suggestions

 Freezer Storage: Not recommended.
 The vegetables lose their texture when thawed and reheat as mush.
 This dish is best made fresh or kept refrigerated.